Skip to main content

 The Thailand Electronic Visa on Arrival (eVOA) is a digital pre-authorisation system operated by the Thai Ministry of Foreign Affairs.
 It allows nationals of selected countries to obtain their Visa on Arrival approval online before travelling, rather than applying at the airport in Thailand.
 The system was introduced to decongest airport VOA queues, which had grown to unmanageable lengths at Bangkok Suvarnabhumi during peak travel periods.

-The eVOA is explicitly designed for nationalities that are not on Thailand's visa exemption list but are still considered low-risk visitors.
-In practice, this means nationalities like India, Saudi Arabia, Taiwan, Kazakhstan, and around 15 to 20 others.
-If your nationality is on the full exemption list (UAE nationals, British, American, Filipino, etc.) you do not need the eVOA — you enter free with no application at all.
+The eVOA is designed for nationalities that are not on Thailand's visa exemption list but are still considered low-risk visitors.
+Following the 2024 exemption expansion this is now a small group (for example Azerbaijan, Belarus, and Serbia); India joins it once the pending reversion takes effect.
+If your nationality is on the full exemption list (UAE nationals, British, American, Filipino, and — currently — Indian, Chinese and Saudi passport holders) you do not need the eVOA — you enter free with no application at all.

 eVOA vs Visa Exemption vs Tourist Visa — Which Applies to You?